9 Best Milk Alternatives for Tea

 This dairy-free milk tends to have a creamy texture, though isn’t as sweet as almond milk.
 It’s worth noting, however, that the mildly acidic nature of Tea can cause it to split.
 This can happen due to a difference in temperature between Tea and soy milk.
 To avoid this, try warming the milk slightly.

-Almond Milk is a Great Alternative
+2. Almond Milk Alternative

 This is undoubtedly one of the best-known plant-based milks available.
 It is one of the most popular, too.
 Almond milk, as its name suggests, comes from almonds.
 How, might you ask, can one get liquid from something as dry as almonds?